atychiphobia (s) (noun) (no plural)

-An excessive fear of failure because there are those who have no confidence in themselves or they fear ridicule by others: The supervisor's evaluation suggested to Tomas that he seek counseling for his atychiphobia because it appeared to be interfering with his work.
+An excessive fear of failure: The supervisor's evaluation suggested to Thomas that he seek counseling for his atychiphobia because it seemed that he had no confidence in himself and feared ridicule, and this appeared to be interfering with his work.

 dystychiphobia (s) (noun)